bet365 Gold Cup Preview, Tips, Runners & Trends (Jump Finale)

 3. Poker De Sivola (7:16.30) in 2011

 Looking at the future form, is the winner worth following next time out?
-Over the past 20 renewals, if you had followed the winner of the bet365 Gold Cup next time out, then you would have backed a total of 1 winner.
-Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of -13.50.
-Whilst we wait for the 2026 bet365 Gold Cup remember you can get daily racing predictions from the expert tipsters on the racing predictions page.
+Over the past 20 renewals, if you had followed the winner of the bet365 Gold Cup next time out, then you would have backed a total of 2 winners.
+Backing all 20 runners who have been out since their win at SP next time out would have returned an LSP of -9.00.
+Ahead of the 2026 bet365 Gold Cup, why not head over to the racing predictions for tips on other races today?

 What the expert says...

-The winners between 2022 & 2024 all came from some sort of National, Hewick in 2022 ran in the Midlands GN, Kittys Light in 2023 ran in the Scottish GN and Minella Cocooner in 2024 ran in the Irish GN.
+The winners between 2022 & 2024 all came from some sort of National: Hewick in 2022 ran in the Midlands Grand National, Kittys Light in 2023 ran in the Scottish Grand National and Minella Cocooner in 2024 ran in the Irish Grand National.

 Andy Powell - Horse Racing Betting Expert - OLBG.com